 When the baccalaureate and associate degrees are conferred, the candidates in each college/school are asked to rise and stand at their seats while they are presented to the president.
 They remain standing until all baccalaureate and associate candidates have been presented.
 The president then confers the degrees and the entire group is seated.
 At the signal, they follow their marshal to the stage where they receive their diploma cover.
 The second row of graduates rises and follows the first row, and so on.
 After receiving their diploma cover, graduates move to the front and center of the stage and descend the steps in the direction of their section, return to their seats, and are seated.

-DiplomasCandidates who participate in the May commencement exercises will receive their diploma covers and hear their name announced as they walk across the stage.
-If requirements are complete at the time of commencement, their diploma will be inside their diploma cover.
+DiplomasCandidates who participate in the August commencement exercises will receive their diploma covers and hear their names announced as they walk across the stage.
+If requirements are complete at the time of commencement, their diploma will be inside the diploma cover.

-Diplomas for all candidates who do not attend commencement will be mailed to the graduate's "Diploma" and/or "Permanent" address approximately four to six weeks after the May ceremonies conclude.
-To ensure the correct mailing address for your diploma, please indicate your diploma address information on the Graduation Tab under Diploma Mailing Address.
+Diplomas for all candidates who do not attend commencement will be mailed to the graduate's "Diploma" address and/or "Permanent" address approximately four to six weeks after the August ceremony.
+To ensure the correct mailing address for your diploma, please indicate your diploma address on the Graduation Tab under Diploma Mailing Address.